 Streaming video for courses

-Learn how to use Canvas Studio or Camtasia.
-Learn how to find streaming video for your courses.
+Explore Canvas Studio or Camtasia.
+Learn how to find or create streaming video for your courses.

 Read about best practices in teaching and learning

-Our Readings about Teaching site makes it easy for you to find the best books on inclusive teaching practices, the science of learning, and more.
-This site was a collaborative effort with the JMU Center for Faculty Innovation (CFI).
+Our Readings about Teaching site shares the best books on inclusive teaching practices, the science of learning, and more.
+This site was a collaboration with the JMU Center for Faculty Innovation (CFI).

 Personalized support and expert advice on using educational technologies

-Our Learning Innovations & Design Desk can help you use classroom technology and equipment, Canvas, Camtasia, GoReact, Gradescope, Poll Everywhere, Respondus, Top Hat, TurnItIn, and more.
+Our Learning Innovations & Design Desk can help you use classroom technology and equipment and academic software such as Canvas, Camtasia, GoReact, Gradescope, Poll Everywhere, Respondus, Top Hat, TurnItIn, and more.
 The JMU IT Help Desk provides tech support for Zoom.

 Connect from off campus